Karuna-Gawade/AI-Hair-Assistant-/README.md

 ---

 ## Process Flow and Architecture
-1.User logs in or signs up (Firebase Authentication) 2.User enters hair details
+1. User logs in or signs up (Firebase Authentication)
+2. User enters hair details
-3.System validates the input (Firebase)
+3. System validates the input (Firebase)
-4.Data is sent to the AI model (Google Gemini API) 5.AI generates a personalized routine
+4. Data is sent to the AI model (Google Gemini API)
+5. AI generates a personalized routine
-6.Routine is displayed to the user (Frontend)
+6. Routine is displayed to the user (Frontend)
 Website is hosted online via Firebase Hosting

 ---